Singapore National Day parade: History

 In 1975, to commemorate the Decennial anniversary of independence, the Parade was, for the first time, decentralised into 13 parade venues for more public participation.
 Almost all of the venues lasted for an hour and all of them even had route marches on the streets to the participating venues.

-By the time the NDP was held at the National Stadium (for the first time) in 1976, the NDP Guard of Honour, composed of officers and personnel of the SAF and the Singapore Police Force made its first appearance, followed after the parade proper by the very first evening presentations by various groups, a prelude to future evening NDPs in 1980 and from 1984 onward.
-The 1975 parade dance performers were mostly female students from the country's schools, since that year marked the start of the United Nations Decade for Women.
+By the time the NDP was held at the National Stadium (for the first time) in 1976, the NDP Guard of Honour, composed of officers and personnel of the SAF and the Singapore Police Force made its first appearance, followed after the parade proper by the first evening presentations by various groups, a prelude to future evening NDPs in 1980 and from 1984 onward.
+The 1976 parade dance performers were mostly female students from the country's schools, since that year marked the start of the United Nations Decade for Women.
 1977's parade was a decentralised event like two years before (and like 1968's was affected by wet weather) while 1978 returned to Padang.
 1979's parade saw another decentralised site, this time being held in many high schools and sports stadiums nationwide.
 The decentralised format would later be used until 1983, which was the final time NDP was held in multiple venues until 2020.

 The 15th installment in 1980 was the first parade to introduce the feu de joie of the Guard-of-Honour contingents.
 The following year, SPF Civil Defense Command, presently the Singapore Civil Defense Force, later combined with the SFS in 1989, made its inaugural appearance, followed by the SCDF in 1982.
 The 1981 parade was held in both Jurong and Queenstown Sports Stadiums for further increase public attendance and participation in the celebrations.
 In 1982, the parade returned at Padang, marking the first time the mobile column drove past after the marchpast had concluded, thus making it a predecessor to the parades at the Padang from 1995 onward, once every five years.

 The 1984 installment featured many firsts in commemoration with the Singapore's Silver Jubilee of self-governance, which for the first time, introduced a theme song "Stand Up for Singapore", and included a bigger Mobile Column, the first appearance of the popular Silent Precision Drill Squad from the Singapore Armed Forces Military Police Command and the first evening fireworks display.

 The 1986 edition was the first parade held in the late evening, and the first to use flashlights for audience use.
 Other introductions were featured over the years such as the first appearance of the massed military bands of the SAF (1987), the card stunt (1988), and the Red Lions parachute team and the daylight fireworks (1989).
 In 1989, the parade was held in the afternoon but the 1991 edition returned to the evening format used since 1986.